Client Relationship Summary

 How else does your firm make money and what conflicts of interest do you have?

-- When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
+When we act as your investment adviser, we have to act in your best interest and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
-Here are some examples to help you understand what this means.
+Here is an example to help you understand what this means.

 Conversation Starters: Ask us the following questions –